About The World Bank Open Knowledge Repository

 The World Bank is the largest single source of development knowledge.
 The World Bank Open Knowledge Repository (OKR) is The World Bank’s official open access repository for its research outputs and knowledge products.

-By extending and improving access to World Bank research, the World Bank aims to encourage innovation and allow anyone in the world to use Bank knowledge to develop solutions to development problems that will help improve the lives of those living in poverty.
+By extending and improving access to World Bank research, the World Bank aims to encourage innovation and allow anyone in the world to use Bank knowledge to help improve the lives of those living in poverty.

 - All World Development Reports (WDRs) plus recent WDR background papers;

-- Journal articles published in World Bank Economic Review (WBER) and World Bank Research Observer (WBRO), two journals published by Oxford University Press on behalf of the World Bank, and the Development Outreach Magazine;
+- Journal articles published in World Bank Economic Review (WBER) and World Bank Research Observer (WBRO), two journals published by Oxford University Press on behalf of the World Bank;

-- Accepted manuscripts of Bank-authored journal articles from selected external publishers (after an embargo period);
+- Accepted manuscripts of Bank-authored journal articles from selected external publishers (after an embargo period if applicable);

 - Metadata and links to Bank-authored external journal articles;